qdgp/Project-of-ECE884/README.md

 After that, you can open the `model.ipynb` to train and test the model.

 ## Results and Discussion
++ 	In this project we create a Bayesian neural network model to quantify the uncertainty in the diabetic retinopathy dataset.
++	While traditional neural networks have shown promising performance in many classification problems, measuring and quantifying uncertainties have received less attention.
++ 	The uncertainty will be expressed as a probability distribution.
++ 	Calculating the uncertainty allows us to reduce the model’s dependence on unreliable images and therefore improving the model’s output.

++ 	The first step is having a prior distribution P(w) over the model’s weights.

++ 	Use Bayesian function to calculate the posterior P(w|D)

++	Determining P(w|D) is computationally expensive therefore we need an approximation algorithm

++	The variational inference process approximates the posterior P(w|D) with a second function referred to as the variational posterior q(w|theta) with theta being a tunable parameter.

++	The difference between the true posterior and the variational posterior is measured by Kullback Liber divergence

++	From the Kaulback divergence we can drive the loss function

++	By minimizing the loss function we will be able to determine the parameter theta

++ 	Variational inference is a good tool for solving the Bayesian function, but to adapt it more in this research we also used the Flipout estimator [1]
+	+ The Flipout estimator is implemented using layers the Convolution2DFlipout and DenseFlipout layer available in tensorflow_probability
++ Variational inference can also be used along with Reparameterization trick or the reparameterization estimator
+	+ the reparameterization trick is equivalent to using the (Convolution2DReparameterization and DenseReparameterization) available in tensorflow_probability

++ finally we calculate the uncertainty  by using a method introduced in [2] Where the uncertainty is equivalent to the model’s variance of the prediction probability

 ## Reference
 [1] Wen, Y., Vicol, P., Ba, J., Tran, D., & Grosse, R. (2018).
 Flipout: Efficient Pseudo-Independent Weight Perturbations on Mini-Batches. https://arxiv.org/abs/1803.04386